mrpatg/af-qa/README.md

 ### Validation/Content Testing
-* Make sure all CSS is contained in the style.css file in the theme folder.
-Custom CSS should not be added through the Wordpress customizer or built in theme settings.
 * Click through every link on the site and verify they are NOT broken and lead to the desired page.
 * Verify all links are relative (//page) and not (http://devsite.com/page).
 This includes images.
 * Verify no dead or empty pages with no content